ptsteadman/notebook/stories/summer-of-entropy.md

 # Summer of Entropy

-An one-legged dachshund jumped over Chris's feet, chasing a group of other sleek, fancy Brooklyn dogs.
-The dogs ran circles around the bar's veranda, amusing the young adults perched on well-organized wooden benches, fresh from work.
-As Chris turned to watch the dogs, he found himself facing a skinny, dark-haired woman.
+An one-legged dachshund jumped over Chris's feet, chasing a group of sleek, unusual dogs with beautiful eyes.
+The dogs were running in circles around the bar's veranda, squeezing between wooden benches and tables, their wriggling amusing groups of young adults perched above.
+As Chris turned to watch the dachshund, he found himself facing a skinny, dark-haired woman.

 "Hi, are you here for the tech meetup?"
 Chris asked, catching her eyes.

 "Yeah," she said.
-She seemed happy to talk to Chris, and as it sometimes happens, in just a few minutes, they were talking about psychiatric drugs.
+She seemed happy to talk to Chris, and in just a few minutes, as it sometimes happens, they were talking about psychiatric drugs.

 "I feel a lot more social at these things when I'm on Klonopin," the woman said, a statement of fact.